-Rent on purchase completion
+Rent payable on completion

-From the day your purchase completes you are responsible for paying your mortgage, rent and any service charges.
-You will need to pay for the remainder of the month in which you complete plus the following month in advance in your completion monies.
+From the day your home completes you are responsible for paying your mortgage, rent and any service charges.
+You'll need to pay for the remainder of the month in which you complete plus the following month in advance in your completion monies.
 Your solicitor will tell you the amounts.
 It is important to always pay your mortgage, rent and service charges on time or you risk losing your home.